 Colorado is home to a wide variety of birds.
 In this article we’ll take a look at some of the most recognizable and well-known birds in Colorado, especially those that can be found in your own backyard.
 Some of these species live in Colorado all year, others migrate in and out with the seasons.
 So let’s take a look at 28 backyard birds in Colorado and learn a little about each species.

 After that I’ll show you how to attract them to your yard, give you a crash course in the 10 different types of bird feeders you can use to do so, and even mention a few birdwatching hotspots and birding organizations in Colorado.

 How many different species of wild birds are in Colorado?

 It’s difficult to get an exact number on how many bird species are found in North America or the United States, let alone in a single state.
-However, according to Wikipedia, there are at least 514 species included on the official state list.
+However, according to Wikipedia as of September 2022, there are at least 519 species included on the official state list.